Nooch98/NullFiles/README.md

 # 🛡️ NullFiles

-**NullFiles** is a portable privacy tool for USB drives and external storage that quickly hides and protects files by relocating them into a protected internal vault structure with encrypted metadata indexing.
+**NullFiles** is a portable privacy tool for USB drives and external storage that protects files using a **hybrid vault model**:

-### Portable Hybrid Vault System
-1. **The Stealth Layer (Fast):** Moves files into a hidden internal vault folder and renames them with randomized identifiers.
-Original file structures disappear instantly.
+- **Fast Mode:** moves files into a hidden internal vault and renames them with randomized identifiers
-2. **The Crypto Layer (Deep):** Allows applying **AES-256-GCM encryption** to specific files or entire folders (recursively) inside the vault.
+- **Deep Mode:** optionally encrypts selected files or folders inside the vault using authenticated encryption

-It is optimized for:
+This design is optimized for:

 - speed on large portable drives
 - low memory usage
 - minimal write amplification on USB devices
 - practical everyday privacy on removable media
-- Sensitive documents that require actual cryptographic protection.

-> **Fast portable privacy — without encrypting terabytes of data.**
+- selective cryptographic protection for sensitive files

+> **Fast portable privacy, with optional deep encryption where it matters.**

 https://github.com/user-attachments/assets/fcaad4f1-2466-41f4-be64-e37280f4a6e7